-Research policy and practice at Rose Bruford College is overseen and supported by the College Research Committee, which is chaired by the Director of Research and which reports to the College Academic Board.
+Research policy and practice at Rose Bruford College is overseen and supported by the College Research Committee, which is chaired by the Deputy Principal, and which reports to the College Academic Board.

-The role of the Research Committee is to foster the development of a research culture throughout the College, and to promote, review and monitor research projects, opportunities and resources, both within the College and collaboratively with external research partners.
+The role of the Research Committee is to support the ongoing research culture and its development at the College; to promote, review and monitor research projects, opportunities and resources, and to seek assurance on the quality of the research happening at or in connection with the College.
 It advises on matters relating to the learning opportunities of postgraduate research students.

-The Research Ethics Committee reports to the Research Committee.
-It has responsibility for the consideration of moral and ethical issues relating to research in all its forms, including performance and practice-based research as well as traditional research.
+The Research Integrity and Ethics Committee reports to the Research Committee.
+It has responsibility for the consideration of moral and ethical issues relating to research in all its forms, including performance and practice-based research.
 It is responsible for the development, maintenance and implementation of ethics policies, and for considering individual ethics applications.

 The Research Excellence Framework 2021